Prosecutors play audiotape _ a boom followed by screams

 ``All I remember is following the blood trail from somebody before me.″

-Jones made his own attempt to grab the emotional spotlight Thursday, opening the defense case by solemnly reading the names of all 168 people who died in the blast.
-It was a tactic that brought some relatives in the courtroom to tears.
+In opening the defense case Thursday, Jones made his own attempt to grab the emotional spotlight.
+He solemnly read the names of those killed in the blast, a tactic that brought some relatives in the courtroom to tears.

 Jones said the government’s case against McVeigh is based more on his political beliefs _ many of which are held by millions of other Americans _ than on hard evidence.

 ``If Tim McVeigh built the bomb and put it in the truck, our proof will be that his fingernails, his nostrils, his hair, his clothing, his car, his shoes, his socks would have it all over them.
 They don’t,″ Jones said.

 ``Millions of innocent people fear and distrust the federal government and were outraged,″ he said. ``Being outraged is no more an excuse for blowing up a federal building than being against the government means that you did it.″